 This map shows change in surface pressure (in whole millibars) during the past three hours at various locations.

-- Using a blue colored pencil, beginning at any +2 value, lightly draw lines connecting equal values of the +2 millibars pressure change.
-Remember, you will need to interpolate between values to draw your lines correctly.
+Using a blue colored pencil, beginning at any +2 value, lightly draw lines connecting equal values of the +2 millibars pressure change.
+Remember, you will need to interpolate between values to draw your lines correctly and the lines never cross.
 Your map should look like this.

 Draw the remaining "positive" pressure change value(s) at two millibars intervals.
 Your map should look like this.